-According to the 2022 B2B Marketing Mix Report, 58% of marketers shared that they’ll allocate more money to their marketing budgets, with major social media, email marketing, and SEO efforts.
-Check out the 2022 B2B Marketing Mix Report for updated facts and figures about B2B marketers and other interesting tidbits and tips for establishing a logistics marketing plan and budget.
+According to the 2023 B2B Marketing Mix Report, 62% of marketers shared that they’ll allocate more money to their marketing budgets, with major event marketing and SEO efforts.
+Check out the 2023 B2B Marketing Mix Report for updated facts and figures about B2B marketers and other interesting tidbits and tips for establishing a logistics marketing plan and budget.

 6. Develop a tactical marketing plan

 Once you finalize your budget, determine what marketing channels you’ll use to promote your value proposition to your target markets.
 For example, where will you advertise, and what industry tradeshows will you attend?